 Melting temperature is a temperature at which the half on the DNA (template DNA) is broken opens.
 The melting temperature of DNA depends on the GC and AT content of DNA.
 We know why, right.

-The primer binds to the sequence which has the same melting temperature as the primer.
+The primer binds to the DNA has the same melting temperature as its template.
 Otherwise, if the temperature is not appropriate then it binds other than its target site.

 The annealing temperature is a temperature which required to anneal or bind primer to its complementary strand.
 The annealing temperature varies from primer to primer.